onzfonz/comp227/src/content/3/en/part3c.md

 In the code above, we also allow the content of the note to be edited.
 However, we will not support changing the creation date for obvious reasons.

-Notice that the <em>findByIdAndUpdate</em> method receives a regular JavaScript object as its parameter, and not a new note object created with the <em>Note</em> constructor function.
+Notice that the `findByIdAndUpdate` method receives a regular JavaScript object as its parameter, and not a new note object created with the `Note` constructor function.

-There is one important detail regarding the use of the <em>findByIdAndUpdate</em> method.
+There is one important detail regarding the use of the `findByIdAndUpdate` method.
-By default, the <em>updatedNote</em> parameter of the event handler receives the original document [without the modifications](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate).
+By default, the `updatedNote` parameter of the event handler receives the original document [without the modifications](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndUpdate).
 We added the optional `{ new: true }` parameter, which will cause our event handler to be called with the new modified document instead of the original.

 After testing the backend directly with Postman and the VS Code REST client, we can verify that it seems to work.
 The frontend also appears to work with the backend using the database.

-You can find the code for our current application in its entirety in the <i>part3-5</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-5).
+You can find the code for our current application in its entirety in the *part3-5* branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-5).

 </div>